Steps to Get a Mortgage: A Checklist for U.S. Homebuyers

 What is the first step to get a mortgage?

 Many borrowers start by checking their credit and getting pre-approved or prequalified.
 This helps you know how much you can borrow and identifies any issues to address before applying.
+See Mortgage Pre-Approval Process and Credit Score for Mortgage.

 How long does it take to get a mortgage?